jd-boyd/python-lzo/README.md

 run `python -m build -w`.
 This should build a wheel in the `dist` directory.
 You might need to install `build` with `pip install build`.

-To build wheels targeting Python 3.6 or lower you should use v1.15 because in newer versions of the project, the metadata has moved from `setup.py` to `pyproject.toml` and these Python versions are not compatible with newer releases of `pip` that correctly support `pyproject.toml`-based builds.
-You could also manually move that metadata back to `setup.py`.

 If you really want to build a wheel for Python 2.7 on Windows you'll need the [Microsoft Visual C++ Compiler for Python 2.7](https://web.archive.org/web/20210116063838/https://www.microsoft.com/en-us/download/details.aspx?id=44266).